Spyderisk/issue-porter/README.md

 ## TODO

-- Push all data to GitHub including the GitLab-specific metadata with (TODO: fully test mapping)
+- Push all data to GitHub including the GitLab-specific metadata
 - Implement file url mapping.
-This means XXXX
-- Implement a second editing pass of all the new GitHub issues, updating for file and user mapping when we have that information XXXX
+This means if I link to a README.md file in a certain branch, we remap this link to work in the other platform
+- Fully test the tool/create test repos
+- Implement a system to run a second pass of porting issues.
+This could be desireable if development happens on Gitlab, but you want to publish to Github.
+What we want is to be able to save our mapping (Issue IDs, usernames etc) and to be able to use this information later to fully remap this second pass, along with potentially extending the original remap with new information

 ## Demo

 Once you have completed the Setup section below, the minimum demonstration of Issue Porter is:

-* set up a GitHub repo XXXX
-* XXXX
-* XXXX
+Given a Gitlab repo and a Github repo,
+Find the ID of the gitlab repo (Located next to it's name on the repo's root page) and the user/repo_name for github.
+Copy these into the config.toml, also changing other values if it is appropriate to your case.
+Run `python3.12 src/main.py port` in your terminal.

 ## Setup